Let’s pretend an alien came to earth to study the evolution and behavior of humans. What would it observe and conclude?

 The alien was stumped to explain the link but knew that there were a few good human scientists so it went to the library and found a book on human evolution by Ajit Varki and Danny Brower.
 The alien learned that a mutation for an extended theory of mind, which enables an individual to understand the mind of another, would be advantageous to a social species, and would have enabled an individual through normal daily observations to understand her own mortality.
 All mammals have a useful inherited fear of injury and therefore mortality awareness would have caused the individual to become depressed and less likely to take the risks necessary for survival and reproduction.
 The mutation for an extended theory of mind would therefore not fix in the gene pool.

-Varki went on to explain that if a mutation for an extended theory of mind occurred simultaneously with a mutation for denial of reality, then what was a reproductive fitness disadvantage would become a powerful fitness advantage, and the two mutations would fix in the gene pool.
+Varki went on to explain that if a mutation for an extended theory of mind occurred simultaneously with a mutation for denial of death, then what was a reproductive fitness disadvantage would become a powerful fitness advantage, and the two mutations would fix in the gene pool.

 The probably of two rare mutations occurring simultaneously is small and the alien now understood why other social species like dolphins, elephants, crows, and chimpanzees, which would also benefit from an extended theory of mind, had not evolved one.

-The alien saw that inherited denial of mortality reality would have caused each human group to believe a life after death story, which over time through transmission errors, became a unique religion.
+The alien saw that inherited denial of mortality would have caused each human group to believe a life after death story, which over time through elaboration and transmission errors, became a unique religion.

-The alien observed that denial of mortality reality is a very strong inherited behavior.
+The alien observed that denial of mortality is a very strong inherited behavior.
 Groups frequently devote all of their surplus wealth to constructing structures to please and communicate with gods in the after life.
 Pyramids and cathedrals being two of many examples.
 The alien observed that the behavior remains strong in modern times because new religions, like Scientology, continue to have life after death stories.
-And atheists often believe in some form of spirituality which usually includes life after death.
+And atheists are often spiritual with a belief in some form of life after death.